All Episodes

 I'm looking at you.

-So listen, it's great to be back here.
+So, listen, it's great to be back here.

-I know I'm pumping this up a lot all day today, but Sheep No More, The Art of Awareness and Attack Survival.
+Before I do that, I just want to remind you, I know I'm pumping this up a lot all day today, but Sheep No More, The Art of Awareness and Attack Survival.

 That's the book I wrote.

-A lot of people are waiting for some strange reason until an attack happens or something happens, and then they search for these these types of books.
+A lot of people are waiting for some strange reason until an attack happens or something happens, and then they search for these types of books.

-It teaches you how to look at your life and divide it up into sectors, and then look at each one of those sectors from the attacker's point of view.
+It teaches you how to look at your life and divide it up into sectors and then look at each one of those sectors from the attacker's point of view.

-I show you how attackers target so that you can target yourself and then turn around and create uh better defenses.
+I show you how attackers target so that you can target yourself and then turn around and create better defenses.

 That's the wrong time to be getting this.